 Work number - M 38 FILED

-Nominated by the Institute of Applied Mathematics and Mechanics, National Academy of Sciences of Ukraine
+Presented Institute of Information Technologies and Learning Tools National Academy of Educational Sciences of Ukraine.